 32 Gristmill Lane

-A relative newcomer to the ice cream game, Sweet Jesus has quickly amassed a legion of fans willing to wait through sometimes excrutiating line-ups for its outrageous soft-serve.
+With locations across the city, Sweet Jesus in Riverside has amassed a legion of fans willing to wait through sometimes excrutiating line-ups for its outrageous soft-serve.
 'Pimped-out cones' come piled with eccentric toppings and smothered in syrups and sauces — just begging to be Instagrammed.
 Creamy, airy and oh-my indulgent, they're the stuff of childhood dreams.
 Try the Fluffer Nutter, a Riverside-only specialty with marshmallow-coated ruffles, peanuts, chocolate crumble and peanut butter sauce surrounding a twist of chocolate-vanilla soft-serve.

 780 Queen St. E